kostya/myc/README.md

 | mycc(c, --release, clang) | 5091ms | 102Mb | 52.1s |
 | mycc(c, --release, gcc) | 5128ms | 86Mb | 53.7s |

-Currently, mycc is slower in the benchmarks.
+Currently, mycc is slower at compile time in the benchmarks.
+Run time is close.
 This is due to several suboptimal stages:
 - libclang adds parsing overhead of about 10ms per file.
 - IR is generated as text and then parsed again — this adds another ~10ms of overhead per file (also, because of this, error locations are not yet available).
 - There are no self optimization passes yet — and probably never will be :)